 - Keep a list of quick healthy food to make.
 Most healthy food is not food that you can just grab from your pantry, so you’ll need to keep items on hand at your house for quick, healthy snacks.
 Some ideas include a veggie omelet, tuna salad, or yogurt.

 - Create a non-food reward system for yourself.
 For instance, once you’ve eaten healthy every day for 2 weeks, you can treat yourself to some new clothes or a manicure.
 Or, you can set a goal for how many days in a row you will eat well, put that many marbles in a jar, and keep an empty jar next to it.
 At the end of every day, if you’ve eaten healthy, you can move a marble from the “days I will eat healthy” jar to the “days I have eaten healthy” jar.
-I don’t recommend basing rewards on pounds lost or clothing size because it’s too easy to get frustrated.
-The days that you eat healthy are completely in your control, and it will make you proud of yourself when you meet this goal.
+We don’t recommend basing rewards on pounds lost or clothing size because it’s too easy to get frustrated.
+The days that you eat healthily are completely in your control, and it will make you proud of yourself when you meet this goal.
 Also consider adding into the mix options for foods that burn fat.

 - Leave health reminders and messages around your house.
 You can find a picture in a magazine that you would love to buy when you’re at your desired size and post it on your dresser.
 Or you can post a motivational quote on your refrigerator.